yamagen/plotting-poetry-2025/slide.md

 - **Small examples = deeper insight** — E.g., tracing "春霞 → 春 + ... + 霞" or "ふりつつ → 降り降りして" reveals transformation logic.

 - **Hands-on exploration** — Prioritizes understanding processes over just results, essential for nuanced linguistic analysis of complex data.

+We believe that John Tukey's Exploratory Data Analysis (EDA) is a good start.

+→ **We will observe the patterns of compression one by one.**

 <!--
 - **"Not a black box" assurance**